Deployment of new MPG supercomputer Raven

 End of April 2021 the interim system was decommissioned to make way for the first part of the final system, comprising 720 compute nodes with the new IceLake-SP CPU which have been made available for the users on April 29.

-By the end of June 2021, the machine will finally comprise more than 1400 compute nodes with the new Intel Xeon IceLake-SP processor (Platinum 8360Y with 72 cores per node).
-In addition, Raven will provide 192 GPU-accelerated compute nodes, each with 4 Nvidia A100 GPUs (4 x 40 GB HBM2 memory per node and Nvlink 3).
+The machine now comprises 1592 compute nodes with the new Intel Xeon IceLake-SP processor (Platinum 8360Y with 72 cores per node).
+In addition, Raven provides 192 GPU-accelerated compute nodes, each with 4 Nvidia A100 GPUs (4 x 40 GB HBM2 memory per node and Nvlink 3).
 More details about Raven can be found on the MPCDF webpage and in a recent Bits & Bytes article.
 Raven users are referred to the technical documentation.